gjtiquia/click-me-react-native/README.md

 npm run start
 ```

-Scan the QR code shown with Expo Go (Android) or the Camera app (iOS) to test the app
+Scan the QR code shown with Expo Go (Android) or the Camera app with Expo Go installed (iOS) to test the app